nidhaloff/igel/README.rst

     # model definition
     model:
         type: classification    # type of the problem you want to solve. | possible values: [regression, classification]
-        algorithm: random forest    # which algorithm you want to use. | type igel algorithms in the Terminal to know more
+        algorithm: neural network    # which algorithm you want to use. | type igel algorithms in the Terminal to know more
         arguments: default          # model arguments: you can check the available arguments for each model by running igel help in your terminal

     # target you want to predict